lblake/WonderBill-Technical-Assessment/README.md

 A: 'npx cypress open' command will open the 'Cypress test runner' select “NewWonderBillUserTest.spec.js” this will open a new Chrome browser and start running the tests

 B: 'npx cypress run' this will run the test in ‘headless’ mode (no browser).
-If you want to view the test run(s) you can do so via mp4 recordings which are located in 'cypress/videos/testcases' folder
+If you want to view the test run(s) you can do so via mp4 recordings which are located in 'cypress/videos/testcases' folder.

+C: You also run the tests via Gitlab CI/CD pipeline (which doesn't require any files to be installed) via: https://gitlab.com/treleven.lloyd/wonderbill/-/pipelines.
+Select 'Run Pipeline' button and then 'Run Pipeline' button again, then select the 'Test' option to view the test run.
+PLEASE NOTE: you will need to log into Gitlab to be able to run the CI/CD pipeline.

 PLEASE NOTE: I used faker.js package (https://www.npmjs.com/package/faker) to generate fake users, email addresses and passwords.
 Which allows the test to be run multiple times without user registration issues.